steliospavlidis/wpuser/README.md

 # ![wpuser](https://github.com/steliospavlidis/wp-user/assets/138578903/2ca3ee00-19b6-42b7-aa8c-668e4f2f6289)

-WP-User is a robust Python script specifically created to aid you in discovering all WordPress users from a provided list of websites.
+WPUser is a robust Python script specifically created to aid you in discovering all WordPress users from a provided list of websites.

 ## How does it work?